unclebob7/FancyVoice/README.md

     <img width="150" height="300" src="https://github-1252789527.cos.ap-shanghai.myqcloud.com/FancyVoice/notebook2.jpg"/>
 </div>

-### 2.4 Game Centre
+### 2.4 Bob's secret
-You need to speak “华为华为” to initialize the iFLY speech-recognize engine before giving any answer to microphone of cellphone.
+Using ***voice trigger** to initialize the Iflytek speech-recognize engine before giving any answer to microphone of cellphone.
 Following the instruction given by a description, you'll have limitless opportunities to use your acute brain, deduction and logic thinking to crack the right answer in each stage.
 <div align=center>
   <img width="150" height="300" src="https://github-1252789527.cos.ap-shanghai.myqcloud.com/FancyVoice/game.jpg"/>
 </div>